Tarik-Box/PP1-Idea-0/README.md

 Ballalyze is designed as a learning project for front-end development training.
 It simulates a small-scale football analytics platform where users can view statistics, player comparisons, and insights in a clean and modern interface.
-It is also part of a bigger personal project that will one day see the light.
+It is also part of a larger personal project that will one day come to fruition.

 ---